yihui/yihui.org/content/en/2018-02-16-career-crisis.md

 > "Everyone makes mistakes.
 The main difference is that successful people learn from them and unsuccessful people don't."

 Thanks, Tareef, JJ, and Joe.

+---

+**Update on 2018-02-17**: After I published this post, I received a lot of feedback in a short period of time, and I truly appreciate all your thoughts, encouragements, and care.
+I will see if I could summarize them in the future.
+For now, I just want to clarify it to those who were concerned about my mental health issues: I'm no longer depressed.
+The years 2016 and 2017 have been fantastic, and I have mostly recovered.
+Thanks again!